ferdly/punchclock/steamda.md

++New 'Course List' Tab for ‘Steam Data’ in Drupal.
+Exposed Filters for Trimester, Season (year), and Location.
+Good listing of the Course with an 'edit' link.
 +Course List DEVEL
 +Worked with Mike, Lots of Bug Testing and Work Disabled a LOT of the PauseOnError logic within.